Countly/countly-sdk-documentation/a_deeper_look_at_sdk_concepts/current.md

   </div>
 </div>
 <p>
-  The returned values are the same as the values that can be seen on your Countly server, like the widget ID, widget type, widget name, and the tags you have passed while creating the widget.
-Tags can contain information that you would like to have in order to keep track of the widget you have created.
-Its usage is totally left to the developer.
+  The returned values are the same as those seen on your Countly server, like the widget ID, widget type, widget name, and the tags you have passed while creating the widget.
+  Tags can contain information you would like to have to keep track of the widget you have created.
+Its usage is left to the developer.
 </p>
 <div class="tabs">
   <div class="tabs-menu">